justingolden21/elements-style-guide/catalog/fundamentals.md

 **This is to be used on the back of the box, in the hero of the website, etc.**

 Take part in a one-of-a-kind battle royale experience for 2-8 players.
 Each round, players select 2 cards to keep and 2 cards to pass to their opponents.
-Then, players engage in a fierce battle, using their selected spells to unleash the power of fire, harness the healing abilities of water, craft valuable gems, or counter their opponents with electricity.
+Then, players engage in a fierce battle, using their selected spells to unleash the power of fire, harness the healing abilities of water, carefully craft valuable gems, or counter their opponents with electricity.

 Craft a powerful Greatspell to give yourself a major advantage.
 Combine your own spells and overpower your opponents.
 Achieve victory by either being the last player standing or by accumulating 20 gems.
 The choice is yours.